-Watford Road Dental Surgery located in Wembley provides NHS and private dental treatment to patients of all ages.
+Bluebell Dental Practice located in Newham provides NHS and private dental treatment to patients of all ages.

-Practice staffing consists of a principal dentist, five associate dentists, one hygienists/therapist, three dental nurses and one receptionist/dental nurse.
+Practice staffing consists of two principal dentist, five associate dentists, two dental nurses and two receptionists.

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+One of the principal dentists is the registered manager.
+A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
-Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is